TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:35:48 EST 2023

 Onur Yazicigil was born and raised in Konya, Turkey, and currently lives in Istanbul.
 He received his BFA in Graphic Design from Bilkent University in Ankara, Turkey and MFA in Visual Communication Design from Purdue University, Indiana, USA.
 Currently he teaches Graphic Design and Information Design classes at Sabanci University in Istanbul.
 Onur's design and research interests include book and poster design, information design, type design and history, and calligraphy and lettering.

-He designed Lokum Sans, a humanistic sans typeface for display purposes, that is also legible in text sizes.
-At Google Web Fonts, one can download his Duru Sans (2011), which was used in the proceedings and other publications of the International Symposium on Electronic Arts.
+He designed Lokum Sans, a humanist sans typeface for display purposes, that is also legible in text sizes.
+At Google Web Fonts, one can download his Duru Sans (2011, Sorkin Type), which was used in the proceedings and other publications of the International Symposium on Electronic Arts.

 His thesis was entitled Humanist San-serif versus Grotesque San-serif.